CDLMarkus/QuantyFey/tutorial/Apptainer_tutorial.md

----
+## Tutorial for Apptainer Version

-> This file is additional file for the correct installation of apptainer for Windows, Linux, and MacOS
+This file is additional file for the correct installation of apptainer for Windows, Linux, and MacOS

 ---
 ### **MacOS**
 - **Homebrewer**: